 The percentage of aged connections

 This value indicates the percentage of TCP connections that are captured by the PCA that timed out.
-Aged connections can result in abnormally terminated sessions in the Experience Analytics data.
+Aged connections can result in abnormally terminated sessions in the Tealeaf data.

 Analysis: High percentages of aged connections can indicate a network configuration issue.
 It happens as the connection timeout indicates that the PCA is waiting for data that is never delivered.